 - WKO – the professional association of pension funds in Austria

-- The Organisation for Economic Co-operation and Development (OECD) – an intergovernmental economic organization
+- The Organization for Economic Co-operation and Development (OECD) – an intergovernmental economic organization

 - Federation of Austrian Social Insurance Institution – a self-governing pensions institution with elected representatives of insured persons and employers